n4mine/toolkits/README.md

 * [proxychains](https://github.com/rofl0r/proxychains-ng) - a preloader which hooks calls to sockets in dynamically linked programs and redirects it through one or more socks/http proxies
 * [SizeUp](http://www.irradiatedsoftware.com/sizeup/) - Powerful, keyboard-centric window management
 * [lunchy](https://github.com/eddiezane/lunchy) - A friendly wrapper for launchctl
+* [cputhrottle](http://www.willnolan.com/cputhrottle/cputhrottle.html) - limit the CPU usage of a process to which it attaches

 ## 运维
 * [nginx config formatter](https://github.com/1connect/nginx-config-formatter) - nginx config file formatter/beautifier written in Python.